 The Multi50 Arkema 4 trimaran

-The construction of the new trimaran Multi50 Arkema 4 got underway in September 2018, and its launch is scheduled for spring 2020.
+The construction of the new trimaran Multi50 Arkema 4 got underway in September 2018, and its launch is scheduled for summer 2020.

 Read on to find out all about the boat and the progress of the project run jointly by Arkema and Lalou Multi.